PatrickGBecker/Session_3_Homework/thoughts.md

-I love the collaboration, networking and intense brain cramming
+I love the collaboration and brain cramming